-A risk management strategy, setting out arc21's overall approach to risk management, was developed in line with best practice and approved by the Audit Committee. arc21's Senior Management Team have identified ten corporate risks and have ensured that detailed Risk Action Plans, which are regularly reviewed, are in place for each risk.
+A risk management strategy, setting out arc21's overall approach to risk management, was developed in line with best practice and approved by the Audit Committee.

 Audit, Governance and Risk Services continue to facilitate the development of risk management processes throughout the organisation.
 A risk management framework is embedded throughout the organisation.
 This includes risks being identified and actively managed at both the corporate and operational levels of the organisation as well as for major projects.